 Benny Snell’s hands on display vs. Texas A&M

 Snell is an impressive blocker.
 He’s good at identifying the blitzer and understanding who he has in protection.
 Kentucky kept him on the field in most passing situations and he wasn’t afraid to step up and make a block or cut the defender down to open passing lanes.
 However, he blocks with his pads instead of thrusting his hands.
 He’ll need to work on his overall technique in the NFL.

 Snell has the size and toughness to play at the next level.
 What really stood out to me was his persistence and attitude.
 His team really looked to him as the leader and they rode him to victory many times.
 He shows a passion and love for the game that is infectious to a locker room.
 He is a very fundamentally sound player that doesn’t make many mistakes.
 His overall athleticism will limit him at the next level.
 Where he lands will be very important.
 If he lands somewhere that will use him properly in a power run scheme, I think he can find some success.

 Dynasty Draft Projection (12 teams): 2.6-2.12

-Draft projections are tough to do before seeing how a player tests at the combine, or where a player gets drafted.
-As of right now, I see Snell falling to the 4th or 5th round in the NFL Draft due to his lack of speed and burst — unless he tests well.
+As of right now, I see Snell falling to the 4th or 5th round in the NFL Draft due to his lack of speed and burst.
 You either love or you hate Snell.
 He’s a well known prospect, so I wouldn’t expect his ADP to fall past the second round.